The Bankrate promise

 Location is an important factor

-Where you decide to buy a home are tied to your premiums and risk level.
+Where you decide to buy a home is tied to your premiums and risk level.
 Flood zones are areas mapped by FEMA for use in the National Flood Insurance Program.
 Each flood zone designation, represented by a letter or letters, tells homeowners exactly what the risk is for flooding at their property over a period of years, regardless of the cause.
 In other words, Hurricane Zone A has very different implications than Zone E.

-“Just because a home has not flooded previously doesn’t mean it won’t flood tomorrow,” cautions Dr. Luis Torres, research economist of The Real Estate Center at Texas A&M University.
+“Just because a home has not flooded previously doesn’t mean it won’t flood tomorrow,” says Luis Torres, research economist of The Real Estate Center at Texas A&M University.
 “Consider whether you are downstream from a dam or reservoir.
 Following Hurricane Harvey, many Houston homes were damaged by the release of water, not by the actual hurricane.”

 Carefully consider your location and know that flood maps evolve over time.
 An area may currently have a low risk of flooding, but that could slowly (or quickly) change.